If you want to explore how our Earth system operates and its underlying mathematical principles, our combined course is for you.

 Pass 60 credits overall with 45 credits at Level 3, 30 credits with Distinction and the remaining 15 credits with Merit or above.

 DDD in National Extended Diploma/3 National Extended Certificates in Mathematics and an accepted subject subject.
 We will accept a combination of BTECs and A-Levels.

 Please contact us for further information.

-35 points overall, with 16 points at higher level to include 5 points in Mathematics and an accepted subject.
+16 points at higher level to include 6,5,5 points including 5 in Maths and 5 in a relevant subject.

 Irish Leaving Certificate (higher Level)

 AAAABB/H2H2H2H2H3H3 including Mathematics (H2/A) and an accepted subject.

 AB in Advanced Highers and AABBB in Highers, or A in an Advanced Higher and AABBB in Highers, or AAAABB in Highers.
 To include Mathematics and an accepted subject.